Skip to main content

 Loans in a foreign currency

-If your property is financed by a loan in a foreign currency, any interest is non-deductible between 1 October 2021 and the end of the 2023-24 tax year.
-However, if you refinanced the loan with a New Zealand dollar loan, then you can claim a percentage of the interest for for the new loan from when the New Zealand dollar loan was drawn down.
+If you financed your property using a loan in a foreign currency, you cannot claim any interest you incurred between 1 October 2021 and 31 March 2024.
+However, if you refinanced the loan with a New Zealand dollar loan, you could claim a percentage of the interest from when you drew down the New Zealand dollar loan.

 Variable balance loans - revolving credit or overdraft

-Under the high water mark method, if your loan is solely used to finance the property, then any interest incurred is deductible subject to the phasing percentage if the balance remains at or below the balance as at 26 March 2021.
+Under the high water mark method, if your loan is solely used to finance the property, you can claim any interest incurred using the relevant percentage if the balance remains at or below the balance as at 26 March 2021.

-However, if the loan is used to finance a mixture of taxable and private activities, then you can calculate the amount of interest based on the lower of:
+If the loan is used to finance both taxable and private activities, then you can calculate the amount of interest based on the lower of:

 • the affected loan balance – this is the amount of the actual loan balance at any time that applies to the property (for example, exclude funds used to finance private expenditure)